 She is a valued international soloist and chambermusician.
 Already during her studies she won several prizes in a number of major international music competitions like in Geneva, Scheveninge, Kobe, Markneukirchen and Budapest.
 She was a winner of the East & West Artists competition for a New York debut concert in Carnegie Hall and received the "Musikförderungspreis" of the Konzertverein Ingolstadt.

 Her solo performances include concertos with the Gewandhausorchestra under Herbert Blomstedt and Riccardo Chailly.
-As a chambermusician she is a frequent guest artist on international festivals, she worked with the Sabine Meyer Ensemble, the Linos Ensemble, the Gewandhaus Octet, the „armonia“ Ensemble, the Neues Bachisches Collegium Musicum and the Munich and Leipzig Chamber Orchestras among others.
+As a chambermusician she is a frequent guest artist on international festivals, she worked with the Sabine Meyer Ensemble, the Linos Ensemble, the Gewandhaus Octet, the „armonia“ Ensemble, the Neues Bachisches Collegium Musicum, the Munich and Leipzig Chamber Orchestras and the Budapest Festival Orchestra among others.

 Anna is a founding member of the renowned Leipzig Flute Ensemble

 „ Quintessenz“, who in 2021 will celebrated their 25th anniversary.

 In great demand as a teacher she is passing on her knowledge at the Mendelssohn Orchestra Academy of the Gewandhausorchetra and on Masterclasses in Europe and Asia.